 Project Description

-The goal for this project is to build an autonomous micromouse, SEN10LS, and the purpose of this micromouse is to navigate through a maze with no external inputs other than the ability to use switches to change algorithms that the micromouse will utilize for different speed modes as well as algorithmic mapping.
+The goal for this project is to build an autonomous micromouse, SEN10LS, (Sensor Empowered Navigating 10th scale Labyrinth Solver).
+The purpose of this micromouse is to navigate through a maze with no external inputs other than the ability to use switches to change algorithms that the micromouse will utilize for different speed modes as well as algorithmic mapping.
 A competition standard maze is to be 16 units by 16 units square.
 Each unit equals to 18cm in size, with a maximum space of 16.8cm between walls.
 A budget of $600 is given by the Department of Electrical and Computer Engineering; with that being said, the total cost of SEN10LS has to be within that limit.

 Objective: